bcoles/kasld/tests/vm/README.md

   VMSPLIT, `CONFIG_*` toggles) need purpose-built kernels and are out of scope here.
 - `loongarch64` boots via UEFI; the firmware is auto-discovered next to the qemu binary or set via `LOONGARCH_BIOS`.
-Under `qemu -M virt` some arches (e.g. riscv64) are seedless, so KASLR is off and the result is the disabled-base pin — still a soundness point.
+- riscv text KASLR needs both a kernel built with `RANDOMIZE_BASE` and a boot-supplied seed, and `qemu -M virt` provides neither by default (its DTB carries only `rng-seed`, not `kaslr-seed`, and the cells run without `-cpu max` so there is no Zkr self-seed).
+For the cells actually built with it — the mainline `riscv64` 6.6/7.0 kernels — `run` dumps qemu's generated DTB, splices a fresh per-boot `/chosen/kaslr-seed`, and boots from the patched blob (`dtc` required), so the base is randomized like the other 64-bit arches.
+This is gated on the staged `.config` having `CONFIG_RANDOMIZE_BASE=y`, so the Alpine `riscv64` kernel (not built with it) and 5.15 (predates riscv KASLR, added in 5.18) stay seedless — KASLR off, the disabled-base pin, still a soundness point.
+  Other seedless arches (`ppc64le` on `-M pseries`, etc.) likewise land on the disabled-base pin.
 - `riscv32` needs 32-bit OpenSBI, which most qemu builds do not bundle (only the riscv64 image).
 It is auto-discovered next to the qemu binary, in the system share dir, or in the distro cross package